vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Can I initiate a Vipps payment with a QR code?

-It is not possible to use aa static QR code with the eCom API.
+It is not possible to use a static QR code to initiate payments with the eCom API.

-With the eCom API payments are initiated by calling [`POST:/ecomm/v2/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/initiatePaymentV3UsingPOST), with a unique `orderId` for each payment.
+With the eCom API all payments are initiated by calling [`POST:/ecomm/v2/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/initiatePaymentV3UsingPOST), with a unique `orderId` for each payment.